irvs/ros2_tms_for_construction/README.md

 ## Demo

-The following demonstrations are presented here.Before demonstration, you need to setup each terminals before running the commands described in the following demonstrations.
+The following demonstrations are presented here.
+Before demonstration, you need to setup each terminals before running the commands described in the following demonstrations.

 ```
 cd ~/ros2-tms-for-construction_ws